VICNAMES allows you to search all registered and recorded place names in Victoria.

 Guide to VICNAMES October 2014

-The Guide to VICNAMES includes:
+The Guide to VICNAMES includes information on how to:

 Find or add historical information

 To find or contribute information on the origin of a place or road name in Victoria you can search VICNAMES by clicking on the historical information button.